Iluvitari/AZ104-Notes/Practice exam notes.md

 Log analytics workspace:
 Database search operator Event | search "error"/Event | where EventType == "error"/search in (Event) "error"
 This language is Kusto.
+Workspaces can be setup independent of the location and subscription where ASR vaults exist.

 Traffic analytics:
 Reader role can enable traffic analytics for an azure subscription.